Noahsok/React-JS-core-principles/README.md

 # React-JS-core-principles / Docs
 This is a broken down version of [React Docs](https://reactjs.org/docs/getting-started.html).

-# this is a WIP, I am a beginner and this is a way for me to lear React.
-Please keep in mind as this Project grows so will my understanding and skill level.

 #### Concept of "guide"
 The concept of this guide is simple.
 One way I learn is by reading and taking "notes" (when I say "notes" I actually mean rewriting the docs out as I go through them.)